 Bearing Buddy® fallen off or stolen?
 This simple question that has never really been answered.

-There has been overwhelming support for the theory of stolen Bearing Buddy that we decided to investigate the science.
+There is overwhelming support for the theory of stolen Bearing Buddy that we decided to investigate the science.

-We measured hubs and drums from Alko and found them to be the most accurate.
-We fitted Bearing Buddy to these hubs and found them to be inserted firmly.
+We have measured hubs and drums from Alko and found them to be the most accurate.

 Standard Compression Dust Caps